 Findings on journal usage patterns (scatter and age of use of journal titles) are given below.

 Discussion and conclusions follow the findings.

-Findings
+6. Findings

-A total of 91,314 document delivery requests fulfilled were satisfied from 5521 different journal titles.
-The cumulative usage of all journal titles is given in Figure 1.
-As can be seen from Figure 1, highly used journal titles satisfied the majority of document delivery requests whereas overwhelming majority of titles were used very infrequently.
-For instance, 168 core journals (a mere 3.0% of all journal titles) satisfied one third of all fulfilled requests.
-More than three quarters of 168 core journals (129 to be exact) were on the subject of biomedicine.
-The remaining journals were mainly on chemistry, biotechnology, agriculture, biology, and plant science.
-The core journal list contained no titles in the social sciences or humanities.
-A total of 354 journals (6.4% of all journal titles) satisfied half while 667 titles (12.1%) did almost two thirds of all fulfilled requests.
-Some 1519 journals (27.5% of all titles) were used only once, satisfying only 1.7% of all document delivery requests.
-Data on journals and document delivery requests also conform to Trueswell's 80/20 rule in that 80.3% of the total number of document delivery requests accounted for only 21.4% of all journals (Trueswell, 1969).
+A total of 91,314 document delivery requests fulfilled were satisfied from 5521 different journal titles.4 The cumulative usage of all journal titles is given in Fig. 1.
+As can be seen from figure 2, highly used journal titles satisfied majority of document delivery requests whereas overwhelming majority of titles were used very infrequently.
+For instance, 168 core journals (a mere 3.0% of all journal titles) satisfied one-third of all fulfilled requests.
+More than three quarters of 168 core journals (129 to be exact) were on the subject of biomedicine.5 The remaining journals

+2 The grand total was 138,141.
+Some 449 document delivery requests (or 0.3%) for books, standards and patents were excluded.